 Both of these are perfectly valid cravings to reward.

 Identify the rewards in your habits and satisfy them.
 They will make you feel good, especially as you start to see progress.

 And they will serve as motivation to seek that reward on the days you don’t really feel like doing it.

 I used to use elaborate habit tracking mechanisms on paper, and using complex apps with features like reminder, streak and what not.

 In 2019-20, I scrapped everything for a while and didn't track habits at all.

 What I observed was, a habit tracker is only required for new habits that you are still trying to inculcate and make it a part of your subconscious routines.

 So I still needed a habit tracker, but I was tired of complex systems.

-That's when I came up with the Habit Tracker Spreadsheet.
-It's a habit tracker app that lives as a Google Sheets template.
+That's when I came up with the Habit Tracker Template.
+It's a habit tracker spreadsheet that lives as a Google Sheets template.

 I'm using it myself everyday, and I hope it can benefit you as well.